 2. Identifying Weather Patterns and Trends for Your Neighborhood

 Is your neighborhood heading for a drought?
 Has precipitation been increasing or decreasing?
-Measuring the weather patterns around your neighborhood can be a fun, interesting hobby and provide conversational material for your family, friends and neighbors.
-One reason to purchase a rain gauge is simply to satisfy your own curiosity about the environment around you.
+Measuring the weather patterns around your community can be a fun, exciting hobby and provide conversational material for your family, friends, and neighbors.
+One reason to purchase a rain gauge is to satisfy your curiosity about the environment around you.
 You can even teach your children about rainfall, why it matters, and what it means when it's trending up or down.

 3. Knowing the Best Times for Planting

 Since some plants need more water than others, every type of plant has an ideal rainfall amount for seed germination and to stay healthy throughout the season, with some plants needing more water than others.
 It's difficult to guess water levels.
 You may know from looking out the window how long it rained or how hard it rained, but you might not know exactly how much rain has fallen at your home.
 This is especially true when rainstorms have been erratic or when a rainy season has lasted longer than it should.